 These deficiencies call for a thorough revision and recodification of the California law of eminent domain.
-In formulating the comprehensive Eminent Domain Law, the Commission has looked to reform efforts in a number of other jurisdictions 5 and has reviewed the eminent domain law of every jurisdiction in the United States.6 The Commission has examined the draft of the Model Eminent Domain Code 7 and has followed the development of a Uniform Eminent Domain Code by the National Conference of Commissioners on Uniform State Laws.8 The Commission has drawn upon all these
+In formulating the comprehensive Eminent Domain Law, the Commission has looked to reform efforts in a number of other jurisdictions 5 and has reviewed the eminent domain law of every jurisdiction in the United States.
+6 The Commission has examined the draft of the Model Eminent Domain Code 7 and the Uniform Eminent Domain Code.
+8 The Commission has drawn upon all these sources in producing a modern Eminent Domain Law